Biological Sciences

 "Throughout the Ph.D. program, I honed my critical thinking abilities, became familiar with a wide range of techniques, and learned how to formulate and address research questions effectively.
 As I transition to a new model and tackle different research questions from my dissertation work, the expertise I acquired in the Patton-Vogt lab has proven to be invaluable."

-William King, Ph.D.
-Biological Sciences '23 Postdoctoral Researcher at Stanford University
+William King, Ph.D. in Biological Sciences '23 Postdoctoral Researcher at Stanford University

 Program Overview